TanStack/table/docs/guide/migrating.md

 ### Update Table Options

 - Rename `useTable` to `useReactTable`
-- The old hook and plugin systems have been removed, but they have replaced with tree-shakable row model imports for each feature.
+- The old hook and plugin systems have been removed, but they have been replaced with tree-shakable row model imports for each feature.

 ```diff
 - import { useTable, usePagination, useSortBy } from 'react-table';